JeffHeck/SchoolDataProject/report_levies.md

 7 of the replacement advertised levies have longer durations (more years) than their previous levy.

-42 measures used the words 'Educational Programs and Operations' in their titles.
+42 measures have the words 'Educational Programs and Operations' in their titles.

-3 measures used the word 'Enrichment' instead of EP&O in their titles.
+3 measures have the word 'Enrichment' instead of EP&O in their titles.

-1 measure used the words 'Maintenance and Operations' in their title.
+1 measure has the words 'Maintenance and Operations' in its title.